AMENDED AND RESTATED BY-LAWS

 a.
 Membership: The Membership Committee shall be responsible for maintaining accurate membership records.
 The Committee will ensure that all Directors be in Members in good standing and will report such to the President.
 The Committee will also validate all votes cast in special and general elections are submitted by active Members of the Association.
 The Membership chair shall additionally be responsible for ensuring all membership dues are collected and deposited in a timely manner.

 b.
-Communications: The Communication Committee shall promote and facilitate a positive quality of life for all members and residents of the neighborhood though effective print and electronic communication tools.
+Communications: The Communication Committee shall promote and facilitate a positive quality of life for all members and residents of the neighborhood through effective print and electronic communication tools.
 Such communication tools may include electronic mailing lists, website(s), newsletters, or any other tools the Board may choose.

 c.
 Property Relations: The Property Relations Committee shall promote integrity, good faith, and friendly relations among the residents of the Neighborhood.
 The committee shall implement programs to enhance the safety and security of the Neighborhood as well as protect, preserve, and enhance the property values throughout.
 This includes maintaining common areas and taking measures to ensure all properties maintain compliance with local zoning and code regulations.
 The Neighborhood Watch Coordinator shall be a member of the Property Relations Committee.

 d.
 Community Affairs: The Community Affairs Committee shall represent the interests of the Neighborhood in municipal, county, state, and national affairs, none of which shall inure or benefit any single Member or group of Members, but shall benefit the Neighborhood as a whole or as a majority.
-This committee shall provide services and promote events that Board deems to be in best interest of the Neighborhood.
+This committee shall provide services and promote events that the Board deems to be in best interest of the Neighborhood.

 Other committees shall be established as needed by vote of the Board of Directors at any regular or special meeting.
 Duties and responsibilities of each committee shall be established by the Board of Directors and carried out by the Chairperson and committee Members of each authorized committee.
 Committees shall meet on an as-needed basis in order to carry out their purpose, as designated by the Board of Directors.